Teaching Writing to Young Children

 The Trait Crate for Grade 2 contains picture books to teach the traits of writing.
 This sample lesson uses the trait of organization using "A Busy Year".
 Organization is the framework that holds writing together.

-The Trait Crate for Kindergarten introduces children to writing using a Organization is the structure that holds writing together.
+The Trait Crate for Kindergarten introduces children to writing using an organization structure that holds writing together.
 This sample lesson shows how the picture book and related materials can help children learn to organize their writing.

 In this sample lesson for kindergartners, the writing trait of Ideas is taught using the book My Chair.